-- This driver does not use any authentication details because it does not control power management. - To enable this driver, add manual-management to the enabled_hardware_types option in your undercloud.conf and rerun the openstack undercloud install command. - When performing introspection on nodes, manually start the nodes after running the openstack overcloud node introspect command. - When performing overcloud deployment, check the node status with the ironic node-list command.
+- This driver does not use any authentication details because it does not control power management. - To enable this driver, add manual-management to the enabled_hardware_types option in your undercloud.conf and rerun the openstack undercloud install command. - In your instackenv.json node inventory file, set the pm_type to manual-management for the nodes that you want to manage manually. - When performing introspection on nodes, manually start the nodes after running the openstack overcloud node introspect command.

+- When performing overcloud deployment, check the node status with the ironic node-list command.
 Wait until the node status changes from deploying to deploy wait-callback and then manually start the nodes. - After the overcloud provisioning process completes, reboot the nodes.
-To check the completion of provisioning, check the node status with the ironic node-list command, wait until the node status changes to active, then manually reboot all overcloud nodes.
+To check the completion of provisioning, check the node status with the openstack baremetal node list command, wait until the node status changes to active, then manually reboot all overcloud nodes.